 1. Overall Description:

-RAN2 understanding is that after manual CAG ID selection the UE shall select a cell that supports the manually selected CAG ID.
-The required UE behavior after the initial cell selection is not clear for RAN2, and therefore, RAN2 is seeking guidance on this issue.
+RAN2 understanding is that after manual CAG ID selection by UE NAS the UE AS shall select a cell that supports the manually selected CAG ID in order to perform the registration procedure triggered by UE NAS.
+RAN2 is seeking further guidance on the manual CAG ID selection issue.
 RAN2 has the following questions:

-Question 1.1 to SA2, SA1: Shall a UE in manual CAG selection mode stay on cells supporting the manually selected CAG ID in RRC_CONNECTED state?
+Question 1.1 to SA2: If a UE performs manual CAG selection and a successful registration, then whether the UE shall stay on cells supporting the manually selected CAG ID in RRC_CONNECTED state?

-Question 1.2 to SA2, SA1: Shall a UE in manual CAG selection mode prioritize for cell reselection the cells supporting the manually selected CAG ID over other suitable cells that do not support the manually selected CAG ID?
+Question 1.2 to SA2: Shall a UE in manual CAG selection mode prioritize for cell reselection the cells supporting the manually selected CAG ID over other suitable cells that do not support the manually selected CAG ID after a successful registration via cell supporting the selected CAG ID?

-Question 1.3 to CT1: Does the NAS provides the manually selected CAG ID to AS as part of the allowed CAG list, or as a separate element?
+Question 1.3 to CT1: Does the UE NAS provide the manually selected CAG ID to UE AS?
+If yes, then as part of the allowed CAG list, or as a separate element?

-There is no agreement in RAN2 on the required granularity of UAC parameters broadcasted in a cell in case of PNI-NPNs.
-More specifically whether the UAC parameters can only be configured per PLMN (i.e., all CAGs of PLMN will always use the same UAC parameters) or there is need to enable CAG ID specific configuration of UAC parameters (i.e., it is possible to have different UAC parameters for different CAGs of a PLMN).
+There is no agreement in RAN2 on the required granularity of UAC parameters broadcasted in a cell in case of PNI-NPNs with CAG.
+More specifically whether it is sufficient to broadcast the Unified Access Control (UAC) parameters per PLMN or there is need to broadcast CAG ID specific configuration of UAC parameters.
+RAN2 observed that SA2 has specified in TS23.501 Section 5.30.3.4 that “In order to prevent access to NPNs for authorized UE(s) in case of network congestion/overload, existing mechanisms defined for Control Plane load control, congestion and overload control in clause 5.19 can be used, as well as the access control and barring functionality described in clause 5.2.5, or Unified Access Control using the access categories as defined in TS 24.501 [47] can be used”.
+RAN2 was not able to conclude whether this means that using the operator-defined access categories with access category criteria type set to the S-NSSAI used for PNI-NPN is sufficient to provide CAG specific access control.

-Question 2 to SA2, SA1: Is it required to enable to broadcast UAC parameters in a cell per CAG ID?
+Question 2 to SA2: Is it sufficient to broadcast the Unified Access Control (UAC) parameters per PLMN or there is need to broadcast CAG ID specific configuration of UAC parameters?

 2. Actions: